Mo'ne Davis: First win for a girl

 On August 15, 2014, Davis became the first girl in Little League World Series history to pitch a winning game (for the Taney Dragons), which also made her the first girl to pitch a shutout in Little League postseason history.
 She led her team to a 4–0 victory over Nashville.
 She pitched six innings, struck out eight batters, and gave up two infield hits.
 In the sixth inning, she struck out the first two batters, and she brought a third batter to a full count when she struck him out.
-After the game, Pennsylvania governor Tom Corbett predicted that some day she would play in professional baseball.
+After the game, Pennsylvania governor Tom Corbett predicted that someday she would play in professional baseball.

 Television ratings

-ESPN's broadcast of the semifinals game in which Davis played on August 20, 2014 brought a 3.4 overnight rating, which marked an all-time high for Little League on ESPN.
+ESPN's broadcast of the semifinals game in which Davis played on August 20, 2014, brought a 3.4 overnight rating, which marked an all-time high for Little League on ESPN.
 In the game, Davis was tagged with the loss after she failed to make it out of the 3rd inning, giving up 3 earned runs in 2.1 innings.
 She later made an error at first as Nevada won the game 8-1, eliminating Pennsylvania from series contention.